-While the cloud offers nearly unlimited flexibility in terms of design choices, enterprises seek proven and consistent methodology for the adoption of cloud technologies.
+Although the cloud offers nearly unlimited flexibility in terms of design choices, enterprises seek proven and consistent methodology for the adoption of cloud technologies.
 Each enterprise has different goals and timelines for cloud adoption, making a one-size-fits-all approach to adoption nearly impossible.

 Stakeholders want to use cloud-based, software as a service (SaaS) monitoring and management tools.
-They need to understand what services and solutions deliver in order to achieve end-to-end visibility, reduce costs, and focus less on infrastructure and maintenance of traditional software-based IT operations tools.
+They need to understand what services and solutions deliver to achieve end-to-end visibility, reduce costs, and focus less on infrastructure and maintenance of traditional software-based IT operations tools.

 The goal of this guide is to provide a detailed reference to help enterprise IT managers, business decision makers, application architects, and application developers understand:

 - Azure monitoring platforms, with an overview and comparison of their capabilities.

 - The best-fit solution for monitoring hybrid, private, and Azure native workloads.